 These figures may only be the tip of the iceberg, since it is currently difficult to attribute crashes to sleepiness.

-- July and August had the highest number of drowsy driving crashes.
+- May through August had the highest percent of drowsy driving crashes.

-- Millard, Juab and Emery Counties had the highest percent of crashes involving drowsy drivers.
+- Emery, Millard, and Grand Counties had the highest percent of crashes involving drowsy drivers.

 - Difficulty focusing, frequent blinking or heavy eyelids;